Broccoliux/Broccoli.dev/README.md

 - Project cards with Cool glass effect, and Hacktime project hrs.
 - A cool nerdy Achievement Page.
 - Langauge specific activity page.
-- Cool Twin of Broccoli. (broccoli 2.0)
+- Cool Twin of Broccoli, (broccoli 2.0).
 - GitHub context lookup for Broccoli repositories and, when supplied, a visitors public GitHub profile and repositories.
 - Broccoli twin have power to save visitor Info if provided, in google sheets and aleart mail to Broccoli.